avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 With a long window of expiry (48 hours) for the warp message in `RegisterSubnetValidatorTx`, spam of Subnet Validator registration could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

 The continuous fee mechanism outlined above does not apply to inactive Subnet Validators since they are not stored in memory.
 However, inactive Subnet Validators are persisted on disk which can lead to persistent P-Chain state growth.
-The initial balance requirement of `max(5 $AVAX, two weeks of continous fee)` should be a sufficient deterrent as it must be fully burned for the Subnet Validator to become inactive.
+The initial balance requirement (the greater of 5 $AVAX or two weeks of the current fee) should be a sufficient deterrent as it must be fully burned for the Subnet Validator to become inactive.
 A future ACP can increase the initial balance to decrease the rate of P-Chain state growth or provide a state expiry path to reduce the amount of P-Chain state.

 ## Open Questions